matteofilia/tessera/DEV_LOG.md

 I should get a new book in a couple days or so.
 Hopefully I will be able to learn more about building an interpreter.

 Yes, progress is slow.
 That being said, we are in fact making progress.

+## Feb 16, 2025

+It's MY programming language.
+I can define how an AST is constructed, yes?
+I just worry that I may be doing something the "wrong" way, something that will cause problems later on.

+My brain feels somewhat fried today.
+Feeling very tired.
+Might leave certain things until tomorrow.
+Time to work on something simpler, maybe.
+Just a little bit of busywork.